 The FDA approves Lexapro to treat:

-Lexapro works by blocking the reuptake of serotonin, the neurotransmitter that affects various functions in the body and mind.
+Lexapro works by blocking the reuptake of serotonin.
+This neurotransmitter affects various functions in the body and mind.
 Lexapro helps to balance brain chemicals that can lead to depression and anxiety.

-In the United States, approximately 13% of people above the age of 12 are on some SSRI antidepressant, including Lexapro.
+In the United States, approximately 13% of people above the age of 12 are on an SSRI antidepressant, including Lexapro.